 29 May An Interesting Tale of Air Conditioning’s Beginnings

-It wasn’t long after this that air conditioning could be found country-wide in movie theaters, the perfect refuge for those wanting to escape the sweltering heat in summer months.
-Soon after, the concept began to spread to department stores, office buildings, and eventually homes as window units became one of the hottest commodities ever in the 1940’s.
-It’s popularity skyrocketed over a five year time span as the sale of these window air conditioners grew from 74,000 in 1948 to more than one million by 1953.
+It was not long after this that air conditioning could be found country-wide in movie theaters, the perfect refuge for those wanting to escape the sweltering heat in summer months.
+Soon after, the concept began to spread to department stores, office buildings and eventually homes as window units became one of the hottest commodities ever in the 1940’s.
+It is popularity skyrocketed over a five-year time span as the sale of these window air conditioners grew from 74,000 in 1948 to more than one million by 1953.